processing/processing-sound/README.md

 ### How to build

 1. `git clone git@github.com:processing/processing-sound.git`
-2. into the `library/` folder copy (or soft-link) your Processsing's `core.jar` (and, optionally, also your Android SDK's `android.jar`, API level 26 or higher).
-Other dependencies (in particular Phil Burk's [JSyn](http://www.softsynth.com/jsyn/) engine on which this library is based) are downloaded automatically.
+2. (optional: copy (or soft-link) `processing-core.zip` from your local [Processing for Android mode](https://github.com/processing/processing-android/releases/tag/latest) as well as your Android SDK's `android.jar`, API level 26 or higher, into the `library/` folder.
+If you don't do this, these will be downloaded from GitHub instead.
+Note that as of version 2.2 the sound library is compiled against android mode rather than the normal Processing `core.jar` in order to more smoothly support `AudioIn` on Android.
+Other dependencies, in particular Phil Burk's [JSyn](http://www.softsynth.com/jsyn/) engine on which this library is based, are also all downloaded automatically by ant.)
 3. `ant dist` (or, alternatively, run build.xml from within Eclipse)

 The resulting `sound.zip` can be extracted into your Processing installation's `libraries/` folder.